The most common shoulder injuries are rotator cuff injuries, shoulder impingement and shoulder dislocation/instability.

-Typical symptoms; General shoulder pain that increases with raising your arm or even sleeping on affected shoulder.
+Typical symptoms: General shoulder pain that increases with raising your arm or even sleeping on the affected shoulder.

-The rotator cuff solves this dilemma as it makes a network of four muscles whose tendons coalesce to cover the head of the humerus therefore serving to ‘strap the golf ball on the tee’.
-The rotator cuff muscles consist of the supraspinatous (runs across the top of the head of the humerus) and the subscapularis (runs across the front) and the infrapsinatous and teres minor muscles (run across the back).
+The rotator cuff solves this dilemma as it makes a network of four muscles whose tendons coalesce to cover the head of the humerus, therefore serving to ‘strap the golf ball on the tee’.
+The rotator cuff muscles consist of the supraspinatus (runs across the top of the head of the humerus) and the subscapularis (which runs across the front) and the infraspinatus and teres minor muscles (which run across the back).
 These muscles are also very important in rotating or lifting your arm.

-Problems start when one or more of these tendons (most often the supraspinatous) are damaged or torn completely (full thickness tear) and no longer attach to the head of the humerus.
-Most often this is seen in the dominant shoulder and can be the result of repetitive stress motions seen in sports such as tennis, rowing or cricket or falling on an outstretched arm.
+Problems start when one or more of these tendons (most often the supraspinatus) are damaged or torn completely (full thickness tear) and no longer attach to the head of the humerus.
+Most often this is seen in the dominant shoulder and can be the result of repetitive stress motions seen in sports such as tennis, rowing or cricket, or falling on an outstretched arm.
 Blood supply to the rotator cuff tendons does also diminish with age and this can impair healing.
-With age we can also develop bony spurs in the shoulder that rub on the rotator cuff tendons and the tendons themselves can also become calcified due to long standing inflammation.
+With age we can also develop bony spurs in the shoulder that rub on the rotator cuff tendons and the tendons themselves can become calcified due to longstanding inflammation.

-Typical symptoms start with an acute onset of pain particularly on any movement of the shoulder (especially overhead movements).
-Treatment involves analgesia and ant-inflammatory medications (under advise from your GP), physical therapy and rehabilitation in order to maintain strength and flexibility.
-Cortisone injections can help reduce pain and inflammation although repeated injections may serve to further weaken the tendon.
-If the shoulder does not improve and there is a larger or complete tear surgery may be the best option to reattach or repair the tendon
+Typical symptoms start with an acute onset of pain, particularly on any movement of the shoulder (especially overhead movements).
+Treatment involves analgesia and anti-inflammatory medications (under advice from your GP), physical therapy and rehabilitation in order to maintain strength and flexibility.
+Cortisone injections can help reduce pain and inflammation, although repeated injections may serve to further weaken the tendon.
+If the shoulder does not improve and there is a larger or complete tear, surgery may be the best option to reattach or repair the tendon.

-Typical symptoms; General shoulder pain more commonly as we age.
-Gradual onset, increased pain when active or at rest and sleeping on affected shoulder.
+Typical symptoms: General shoulder pain more commonly as we age.
+Gradual onset, increased pain when active or at rest and sleeping on the affected shoulder.

-Traumatic dislocations are most common.
-The shoulder tends to dislocate forwards and down in 96% of cases (this is know as an anterior dislocation and is illustrated below).
-This is usually associated with a sports related injury in young people or falling with an outstretched arm for older people.
+Traumatic shoulder dislocations are most common.
+The shoulder tends to dislocate forwards and down in 96% of cases (this is known as an anterior dislocation and is illustrated below).
+This is usually associated with a sports-related injury in young people or falling with an outstretched arm for older people.
 Other types of dislocations which are rare are is when the shoulder is displayed backwards (4%) or downwards (one in 200 cases).

 Some people are also inherently more mobile than others.
-This occur for various different reasons.
-Some of us are just naturally hyermobile.
-In fact there a scoring system based on hypermobility called Beightons Hypermobility Index that uses a 9 point index for joint laxity with 6 points or more being an indicator of hypermobility.
-In such cases we often see multidirectional instability with the head of the humerus being unstable in all directions and this is obviously allied with a capacity to dislocate.
+This occurs for various different reasons.
+Some of us are just naturally hypermobile.
+In fact there is a scoring system based on hypermobility called Beighton’s Hypermobility Index that uses a 9-point index for joint laxity, with 6 points or more being an indicator of hypermobility.
+In such cases we often see multi-directional instability, with the head of the humerus being unstable in all directions, and this is obviously allied with a capacity to dislocate.
 These people are often what we term as ‘double jointed’.

 Other people can also have joint laxity because of repetitive overhead movements that are typical in many sports such as cricket, swimming and tennis or in jobs which require regular and repetitive overhead motions.
 Once the ligaments, tendons, and muscles around the shoulder become loose or torn, dislocations can occur repeatedly.
 Chronic shoulder instability is the persistent inability of these tissues to keep the arm centred in the shoulder socket.

-Shoulder instability therefore is often generally classified into two large groups by orthopaedic surgeons
+Shoulder instability is therefore often classified into two large groups by orthopaedic surgeons:

 This model is quite simplistic and surgeons now often use the Stanmore Triangle which classifies a third group of patients that have recurrent dislocations because of loss of shoulder integrity.